vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 }
 .
 {
-  "iss": "<identifier of the issuer of this wallet attestation>", "sub": "<`client_id` of the OAuth client>",
+  "iss": "<identifier of the issuer of this Wallet attestation>", "sub": "<`client_id` of the OAuth client>",
   "iat": 1516247022,
   "exp": 1541493724,